HELIX Studio User Guide#

 Every project in HELIX Studio represents a HELIX World, which may contain packages as dependencies.
 Packages are structured as content plugins.

-π‘ Your World does not need to be published.
+Your World does not need to be published.
 You can use it for local testing of your packages.

 When using a Blank template, you should see a single package of type Map:

-π‘ The package type is selected upon creation and cannot be changed later.
+The package type is selected upon creation and cannot be changed later.

 Map Packages#

 Map packages are unique in that only one such package can exist within a World.
-A **Map p**ackage must contain at least one level asset, which serves as the underlying level for the World. ****If there are multiple assets, you can select which one to use in the package properties:
+A Map package must contain at least one level asset, which serves as the underlying level for the World.

 Other Packages#